SiriDB/siridb-admin/README.md

 ```
 This will open a webserver listening on port 8080.
 You can now access the graphical interface by opening url http://localhost:8080 in your favorite web-browser.

-Possible you want to use a different port for the webserver.
-This can be done using the `-O` or `--port` argument.
+Note: you might want to use a different port for the webserver.
+This can be done using the `-O` or `--port` argument flag.
 For example:
 ```
 siridb-admin --http --port 5050
 ```